• Skip to primary navigation

 • See how easy these are to make on my YouTube channel!
 Watch the full video here: YouTube Chicken Nugget Video

-• I prefer boneless, skinless chicken thighs because I think the chicken nuggets turn out more tender.
-However, chicken breasts will work too.
+• I prefer boneless, skinless chicken thighs because I think they make the chicken nuggets more tender.
+However, chicken breasts will also work.

 • Don't try to bread the nuggets as you fry them - it will be a disaster!
 Save yourself the headache and bread all the chicken before you start frying.

-• Nutrition information is for 5 nuggets, assuming the recipe made 40 altogether.
+• Nutrition information is for five nuggets, assuming the recipe made 40 altogether.

 Nutrition